 With minor step-changes being made to path-correct, together with a need for a coherent, global, top-down and bottom-up approach in addressing the situation, is it possible to recalibrate the world’s natural eco system and protect it for future generations to come?

-I am a strong believer that our quest for advancements in technology and innovation can be used here to help drive positive change for a more sustainable planet.
+I believe our quest for advancements in technology and innovation can be used here to help drive positive change for a more sustainable planet.

 The Clock Is Ticking